Connecting the Pieces

 4. Output projection and softmax produce a probability distribution over the vocabulary (probability).

-5. Cross-entropy loss compares the predicted distribution to the true next token (information theory).
+5. cross-entropy loss compares the predicted distribution to the true next token (information theory).

 6. Backpropagation computes gradients of the loss with respect to every weight (calculus, chain rule).